christian-schlichtherle/service-wight/README.md

 ```

 Note that the `provider` method now takes two parametes, the first is the service interface for the locatable service
-provider, `Subject`, and the second is the service interface for the locatable service transformation, `Salutation`.
+provider, `Subject`, and the second is the service interface for the locatable service filter, `Salutation`.

 The preceding code prints `Hello World!`, but why?
-Service Wight composes all service providers and transformations it locates on the classpath into a custom provider.
+Service Wight composes all service providers and filters it locates on the classpath into a custom provider.
 In this case, first it locates all `Subject` implementations (there is only one for now) and sorts them by descending
 priority.
 Second, it locates all `Salutation` implementations (again, there is only one by now) and sorts them by ascending